 - Dinner is typically served at 7 pm and many restaurants do not serve food before then.

 Disclosure: As is common in the travel industry, I was provided with accommodations, meals and other compensation for the purposes of review by Norwegian Air and ATOUT France, the France Tourism Development Agency.
 While it has not influenced my review, PointsandTravel.com believes in full disclosure of all potential conflicts of interest.
-All Photos taken by the author.
+All Photos were taken by the author.